horizontalsystems/unstoppable-wallet-ios/README.md

 ## License

-The BANK wallet is open source and available under the terms of the GNU GPLv3.
+The BANK wallet is open source and available under the terms of the MIT Lincense.